 - Gifts that require the expenditure of significant FCF funds; and

 The FCF reserves the right to decline non-cash gifts or illiquid assets accompanied by a liability.
-No gift of real or personal property will be accepted if it causes the FCF to incur a financial or other obligation which the Vice President for Development and Alumni Engagement deems to be burdensome.
-In the event the Vice President for Development and Alumni Engagement should decide to accept a financial or other obligation, he/she shall so recommend it to the Board of Directors for its review and approval.
+No gift of real or personal property will be accepted if it causes the FCF to incur a financial or other obligation which the Vice President for Development and Communications deems to be burdensome.
+In the event the Vice President for Development and Communications should decide to accept a financial or other obligation, he/she shall so recommend it to the Board of Directors for its review and approval.
 The FCF reserves the right to sell personal property at any time unless otherwise agreed to with the donor.

 Approved by Farmingdale College Foundation - September 2017

 - Aviation Flight Center Safety Policy